Alsa2/g2/README.md

 ## Proposed Solution

-Considering the client requirements an adequate solution includes a low cost sensing device for humidity and temperature and a custom data script that process and analysis the samples acquired.
+Considering the client's requirements an adequate solution includes a low cost sensing device for humidity and temperature and a custom data script that process and analysis the samples acquired.
 For a low cost sensing device an adequate alternative is the DHT11 sensor[^1] which is offered online for less than 5 USD and provides adequate precision and range for the client requirements (Temperature Range: 0°C to 50°C, Humidity Range: 20% to 90%).
 Similar devices such as